aimms/function-reference/deprecated/deprecated-language-elements/index.rst

 Deprecated Intrinsic Procedures and Functions
 ---------------------------------------------

-The mapping of the matrix manipulation procedures to GMP procedures and functions is documented in :ref:`sec:gmp.matrix` of the `Language Reference <https://documentation.aimms.com/language-reference/index.html>`__.
+The mapping of the removed matrix manipulation procedures to GMP procedures and functions is documented in :ref:`sec:depr_mm_proc`.
+The following GMP procedures are deprecated:

+-  The procedure ``GMP::Instance::DeleteSolverSession`` has been replaced by :any:`SolverSession::Delete`.

 The following intrinsic functions are deprecated, but can be replaced by an equivalent call to an existing intrinsic procedure or function:

 -  ``FindRString( SearchString, Key, CaseSensitive, WordOnly, IgnoreWhite)``